ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Singapura Finance Ltd [Company Registration No. 196900340N] 150 Cecil Street #01-00 Singapore 069543 Tel:  68800633 Fax: 62258310 www.singapurafinance.com.sg www.facebook.com/singapurafinanceltd

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000011_3408ffdda27f5a65bb054759dd10e64d002b374497765a006c1c1e60debd4b11.png)
+**Description**: The image is a vibrant and modern design for "Corporate Sustainability Reporting."
+It features a close-up of hands gently holding a small plant growing from soil, symbolizing growth and environmental care.
+Around the plant, five circular icons connected by dotted lines represent key sustainability aspects: recycling, water conservation, new growth, energy-efficient lighting, and a power button symbolizing energy management.
+The background is a soft, blurred green, suggesting nature.
+In the lower-left corner, "CORPORATE SUSTAINABILITY REPORTING" is written, with the word "SUSTAINABILITY" in a bold, bright green.
+The design also includes abstract geometric shapes in white, light blue, and orange to the left, adding a contemporary touch.

 **Description**: The image is a promotional graphic for "Corporate Sustainability Reporting," featuring a hand holding a small plant growing in soil, set against a blurred green background.
 Around the plant are five circular green icons, each representing a different aspect of sustainability: recycling, water conservation, seedling growth, energy-efficient lighting, and a power button, all interconnected by a dotted line symbolizing a holistic approach.
 In the lower left corner is the text "CORPORATE SUSTAINABILITY REPORTING," and geometric shapes in light blue, white, and orange adorn the top left corner of the image.